 Successful teachers combine clarity, consistency, and motivation.
 Here are some of their best methods:

 Stickers, contests, and leaderboards spark excitement.
-Tonara users often say their students practice more just to climb the leaderboard.
+Teachers who use gamified practice tools often say their students practice more just to climb the leaderboard. - Offer student choice

 Teachers are increasingly attaching recordings, tutorial videos, and even AI-generated practice notes for younger students.